Grant Funding in Early Education

 ‘The entitlement is for a maximum of 15 free hours of early education for 38 weeks per year (a maximum of 570 hours).’

-As Boot Farm offers care and education for 51 weeks per year, our invoices are created termly (over a 4 month period) and we calculate the amount of days or sessions each child attends per month, deducting the free entitlement hours accordingly.
+As Boot Farm offers care and education for 51 weeks per year, our invoices are created termly (over a 4 month period) and we calculate the amount of days or sessions each child attends per month, deducting the grant funded hours accordingly.

-Because the free entitlement is calculated over a 3 month period each term, the 4th month of each term is calculated at full kindergarten sessional fees.
+Because the grant funding is calculated over a 3 month period each term, the 4th month of each term is calculated at full kindergarten sessional fees.
 We total the full terms costs and divide equally by 4, spreading the cost to you over the term, making it easier by enabling you to create one standing order each term.

 Parents need to be reassured that all of the free entitlement claimed for each child is reflected in the child’s termly invoice.